Deadpool 2 Hindi trailer: Ranveer Singh as the voice of Merc with a Mouth brings the laughs

 Deadpool 2’s Hindi trailer is here.
 In case you do not know, Ranveer Singh is giving his voice to the ribald mutant/anti-hero.
 And somehow, it works.
 I am not a huge fan of dubbed films as I believe it tends to kill the essence of the original.
-It somehow does not feel like the same thing, but this choice is as good as any.
+But this choice is as good as any.
 Sure, it is nowhere near as good as the real thing (Ryan Reynolds), but at least the lines do not feel wholly unnatural when spoken in Ranveer’s voice.

 Fox Studios has not skimped on the more, um, indecent parts and there is a reference to somebody’s hindquarters in vernacular Hindi that would elicit hooting in the theatres, I imagine.
 This is good since the biggest distinguishing character of Deadpool is not his powers (which are also very considerable) but his foul-mouth.